Log in

 10. Tell us something about yourself that most people don’t know?

-This month WALRAA is proud to feature Dayna Browne!
-Dayna serves at WALRAA’s Vice President.
-She has been a member since 2019.
-Read about her path to working in attorney recruiting, favorite career moments and more in her own words below.
+This month WALRAA is proud to shine a spotlight on Michael Bastaki!
+Michael is the Patent Recruiting Specialist at Morrison Foerster.
+He has been a member since 2023.
+Read about his favorite career moment, best professional advice he has received, and more in his own words below.

 1. How long have you been a member of WALRAA?
 What has been your favorite experience so far?